 The UE may be configured with one or more Sounding Reference Signal (SRS) resource sets as configured by the higher layer parameter SRS-ResourceSet or SRS-PosResourceSet.
 For each SRS resource set configured by SRS-ResourceSet, a UE may be configured with SRS resources (higher layer parameter SRS-Resource), where the maximum value of K is indicated by UE capability [13, 38.306].
 When SRS resource set is configured with the higher layer parameter SRS-PosResourceSet, a UE may be configured with K ≥1 SRS resources (higher layer parameter SRS-PosResource), where the maximum value of K is 16.
 The SRS resource set applicability is configured by the higher layer parameter usage in SRS-ResourceSet.
 When the higher layer parameter usage is set to 'beamManagement', only one SRS resource in each of multiple SRS resource sets may be transmitted at a given time instant, but the SRS resources in different SRS resource sets with the same time domain behaviour in the same BWP may be transmitted simultaneously.
 For a given CC, multiple SRS resources across multiple sets with usage “beamManagement” are not expected to be partially overlapped in time.

-During non-active periods of cell DRX, the UE configured with cell DRX is not expected to transmit the periodic SRS, or semi-persistent SRS for channel acquisition.
+During non-active periods of cell DRX if cell DRX is activated for the serving cell, the UE is not expected to transmit the periodic SRS, or semi-persistent SRS for channel acquisition on the serving cell.
 SRS for positioning is not impacted by cell DRX operation.

 For the SRS resource set(s) configured in srs-ResourceSetToAddModListDCI-0-2 with higher layer parameter usage set to 'antennaSwitching' or 'beamManagement', the UE expects the same SRS resource set(s) with the same usage being configured in srs-ResourceSetToAddModList.